ULTRONLORD/Email-Filter/readme.md

 After installation, you can use the Email Filter Project as follows:

-1. Ensure you have a list of email addresses for testing purposes.
-Please note that these emails should be used solely for testing and demonstration purposes, and should not be redistributed or used for any other purpose to avoid piracy.
+1. Ensure you have a list of email addresses to run.

-2. Configure your email filtering criteria by modifying the `filter_rules.py` file.
+2. Configure your email filtering criteria by modifying the `main.py` file.

 3. Run the main script: